chainwayxyz/clementine-cli/docs/README.md

 - Monitor deposit/withdrawal status
 - Generate addresses for verification
 - Broadcast transactions to Bitcoin network
-- Access to a Esplora Rest API or a Bitcoin Core RPC API
+- Access to an Esplora Rest API or a Bitcoin Core RPC API

 ### Essential Two-Device Workflow